drakos74/lachesis/README.md

 She is responsible for maintaining and storing the thread of life.

 ## Benchmarks
+Note : To run the tests and benchmarks for the file storage the following folders must be present :

+- test/testdata/bench
+- test/testdata/unit
 ```
 $ go test ./... -gcflags=-N -run=xxx -bench=. -benchmem
 goos: darwin